orb-community/orb-website/docs/documentation/advanced_policies.md

 **topn_percentile_threshold** <br>

 `topn_percentile_threshold` sets the threshold of data to be considered based on the percentiles, so allowed values are in the range [0,100].
 The default value is 0, that is, all data is considered.
-If, for example, the value 10 is set, scraped metrics will only consider data from the 10th percentile, that is, data between the highest 90%.
+If, for example, the value 10 is set, scraped topn metrics will only consider data from the 10th percentile, that is, data between the highest 90%.

 The `topn_percentile_threshold` usage syntax is:<br>